SoftOmni/open-intellij/README.md

 ```

 `tests.cmd` is used just to run [CommunityRunTestsBuildTarget](build/src/CommunityRunTestsBuildTarget.kt) from the command line.
-You may call it directly from Open IntelliJ, see run configuration `tests in community` for an example.
+You may call it directly from OmniMatrioshka, see run configuration `tests in community` for an example.